 This is called a DNS transfer, and can be arranged within a couple of days.
 You may wish to alter your DNS records if your domain registration was completed with an expensive hosting company.
 In this case, you can keep your registered domain but switch to a more affordable hosting provider such as 1&1 IONOS.
-For an introduction to DNS, including how to complete a DNS transfer with us, please visit the 1&1 IONOS Help Centre.

 We'd be happy to help you choose the right product or provide support for existing customers.